fuzzlefluff/Launchbox_FuzzleBadges/README.md

 ### If you don't want all of these, just recompile it and exclude the classes you don't want

+### Has some issues with the indexing, seems to be fairly random and Launchbox is ignoring my prescribed values, maybe I have too many on a single index?

 ## Misc Functional
 * **Overwrite Icon for Game Completed**